Lenn106/neo-src/README.md

 # Neo
-The description doesnt matter cause this repo is private so just yall can seeee
+The description doesnt matter cause this repo is private so only yall can seeee